AleoNet/ARCs/arc-0006/README.md

     assert.eq r0 true; // Upgrades can be made by anyone, only after block 10.
 ...
 ```

+# Existing Programs
+- Programs deployed pre-upgradability are allowed a one-time opt-in migration during which they can deploy a new version of their program.
+The new program must have a constructor, which will define the upgrade scheme going forward.

+- The migration can only be invoked by the same program owner that originally deployed the program.

+- IMPORTANT.
+There are certain programs that you may not want to be upgradable, for example token_registry.aleo.
+The ANF will need to coordinate with the community to determine which programs should be upgraded.
+The migration logic will need to be adjusted if special cases need to be handled.

 # To Reviewers
 * Should executions be tied to specific versions of programs? should executions with an older state root than the last upgrade be valid?